 Warning: You may be adopting a husky after seeing these photos.

 Huskies truly never grow up, at least mentally.
 They remain as playful as puppies through old age and seem to always have an endless amount of energy.
-If smaller pups are more your thing, see these adorable photos of pugs that will make you want one.

 Just on a walk

 Be sure to bring lots of water when taking your husky out.
 Their dense fur serves them well in the winter but will cause them to overheat in the summer.
-Check out what else your dog wishes you knew.

 The cutest hiking buddy

 Are these husky pictures making you smile?
 Huskies are very independent which can be both a good and a bad thing.
 Their love of exploration and running free will make them a great outdoor companion, but make sure you don’t let them feel too free or they may run away.